eli64s/readme-ai/README.md

 cd readme-ai
 ```

-3. Use one of the following methods to install the required dependencies:
+1. Use one of the following methods to install the project dependencies.

 > *Pip (PyPI Package)*
 ```sh